Monocular Depth Estimation through Virtual-world Supervision and Real-world SfM Self-Supervision: Experimental Results

 \subsection{Implementation details}

 We start by selecting the actual CNN layers to implement $\wmdepar{\inputimage}$.
 Since we leverage the SfM self-supervision idea from \cite{Godard:2019MonoDepth2}, a straightforward implementation would be to use its ResNet-based architecture as it is.
 However, the High-Resolution Network (HRNet) architecture \cite{Wang:2020HrNet}, exhibits better accuracy in visual tasks such as semantic segmentation and object detection, suggesting that it can be a better backbone than ResNet.
 Thus, we decided to start our experiments by comparing ResNet and HRNet backbones using the SfM self-supervision framework provided in \cite{Godard:2019MonoDepth2}.
 In particular, we assess different ResNet/HRNet architectures for $\wmdeparenc$, while using the proposal in \cite{Godard:2019MonoDepth2} for $\wmdepardec$.
 Then, when using ResNet we have $\wmdeparpyr=\emptyset$, while for HRNet $\wmdeparpyr$ consists of pyramidal layers adapting the $\wmdeparenc$ and $\wmdepardec$ CNN architectures under test.
 For these experiments, we rely on KR.
-Table\ref{tab:compare_netarch} shows the accuracy (in relative scale terms) of the tested variants and their number of weights.
+Table \ref{tab:compare_netarch} shows the accuracy (in relative scale terms) of the tested variants and their number of weights.
 We see how HRNet outperforms ResNet, being HRNet-W48 the best.
+Indeed, HRNet is slower than ResNet, and HRNet-W48 is the one requiring more GFLOPS by far.
+However, at this stage of our research we target the architecture which potentially can provide higher depth estimation accuracy.
 Thus, for our following experiments, we will rely on HRNet-W48 although being the heaviest.
 We show the corresponding pyramidal architecture of $\wmdeparpyr$ in \Fig{mde_net_arch}.
 It is composed of five blocks ($\mathcal{P}_i$), where each block is a pipeline of three consecutive layers consisting of convolution, batch normalization, and ReLU.
 As a deep learning framework, we use PyTorch 1.5v \cite{Paszke:2019pytorch}.

 In order to train the camera pose estimation network, $\posenetpar{\wauxself;\ir{t},\ir{t\pm1}}$, we follow \cite{Godard:2019MonoDepth2} but using ResNet-50 instead of ResNet-18 since the former is more accurate.
 Four convolutional layers are used to convert the ResNet-50 bottleneck features to the 6-DoF relative pose vector (3D translation and rotation).
 For training the classification block of $\danet(\wmdeparenc,\wauxda;\inputimage)$, {\ie}, $\wauxda$, we use a standard classification pipeline based on convolutions, ReLU and fully connected layers.
 Finally, we remark that these networks are not required at testing time.